Warranty Process, Returns and Return Authorization

-If you see a problem with your NEW axe please immediately contact the US Authorized Retailer where you purchased your axe, before using it.
-Your US Authorized Retailer will address any issues and initiate an exchange when applicable.
+If you see a problem with your new axe please immediately contact the Authorized Retailer you purchased from with questions before use.
+The Authorized Retailer will direct you with the information for processing your warranty or return if needed.

-If you have an issue with an axe after use, and you would like to initiate a Warranty Claim for defects in original materials, first contact the US Authorized Retailer where you purchased your axe, or contact Grand Forest, Inc., the US distributor.
-We will evaluate the information including any requested photos and issue an RA (Return Authorization) number.
-Returns for warranty evaluation and replacementconsideration are only accepted if an RA number has first been issued.
+Where applicable Grand Forest, Inc., the US Distributor, will evaluate the information including any requested photo and issue an RA (Return Authorization) number.
+Returns for warranty consideration are only accepted if an RA number has first been issued.
 All returns must be accompanied by a copy of your dated proof of purchase and/or axe guarantee card (if purchased prior to January 2022) from a Authorized Retailer.

 What do I do with my yellow warranty card?

 Upon purchase or receipt of your new axe from any US Authorized Retailer, please complete the warranty card and save a copy with your proof of purchase.
 Return the original to us at Grand Forest Inc. within 60 Days of receipt of the product.
 You will need to have a proof of purchase and a copy of the axe warranty card available in the event of a future warranty submission.

 219 Varnfield Dr.